 The first step is to consider your investment goals.
 Look at different factors like your risk appetite, required average rate of return, target savings size, and other aspects.

 Then, study the risk-return profiles of different asset classes.
 Generally, risk varies proportionately with the return.
 So although stocks provide high returns, they also have a high risk.
-Bonds, on the other hand, offer a low risk and low yields.
+Bonds, on the other hand, offer low risk and low yields.

 If you’re new to investing and are more interested in keeping your savings safe, then invest more in bonds.
 Then, study up on investing, and as your knowledge increases, you can then increase the stocks in your portfolio.